← Research

 3. Have you checked with a different AI?

-YES: Grok verified claims independently.
-GPT audited the package and found real bugs we fixed same day.
-Framework tested across Claude, Grok, Gemini, GPT.
+YES: Framework tested across Claude, Grok, Gemini, GPT.

-4. Can a stranger verify your claims in 5 minutes?
+4. Can a stranger verify in 5 minutes?

 NO = warning sign.
-If verification requires your machine, your files, and your memory of which commands to run, it’s not reproducible.
+If it requires your machine and your memory, it’s not reproducible.

 5. Are your failures published?